-Great Cross-Country Skis for Beginners: Fischer Fibre Crown EF with TURNAMIC Bindings
+Best Cross-Country Skis for Beginners: Fischer Twin Skin Cruiser EF Ski

 If you’re interested in a little more speed on your classic skis, consider stepping up to a ski that uses skins for grip during your kick.
 The Salomon RC 8 eSkin ($280) has an interchangeable mohair skin base under the foot that provides excellent grip during the kick portion of your stroke.
 It also glides extremely well for efficient skiing.

 It comes with an eSKINGRIP+ mohair insert that aims for a compromise between grip and glide.
 Want to go faster?
 Exchange them for the eSKINRACE insert for a better glide on well-groomed trails.

 Cross-Country Skate Skis